THE PUPPY’S

 BLOG 2

 It is around week 4 that the puppies start to play and chew.
 These nibbles can be very painful, since their small teeth are sharp and they do not yet know how to control their jaws.
-The intervention of the mother is essential, in order to teach the puppies bite inhibition.
-That is to say the ability to control the force of his jaw, no more nibbling and how to play with their mouth, but without squeezing.
+The intervention of the mother is essential, in order to teach the puppies bite inhibition, which is to say the ability to control the force of their jaw, to stop nibbling and how to play with their mouth, but without squeezing.

 The teaching role of the mother is also crucial during the exploration stage of her puppies.
-The behaviour of the mother will tell the puppy if it is appropriate to be afraid or if he can continue its exploration.
-In addition, he will often come back to his mother to reassure himself and continue in his discovery of new things.
+The behaviour of the mother will tell the puppies if it is appropriate to be afraid or if they can continue their exploration.
+In addition, they will often come back to their mother to reassure themselves and continue in their discovery of new things.

 BLOG 3

 The legal age for adopting a puppy is 8 weeks.
-However, it is strongly recommended to wait at least 10 weeks before separating the puppy from his mother.
-Early weaning and a too short socialization period increase the risk of behavioural problems.
+However, it is strongly recommended to wait at least 10 weeks before separating the puppy from its mother.
+Early weaning and a too short socialisation period increase the risk of behavioural problems.

 Finally, we can never say this enough.
 It is important to choose a breeder carefully and to meet the parents of your future companion.
-A mother with a good character and psychologically balanced is more likely to give birth to puppies who are well physically and emotionally.
-This will greatly simplify his arrival at home as well as his integration into your daily life.
+A mother with a good character who is psychologically balanced is more likely to give birth to puppies who are well physically and emotionally.
+This will greatly simplify its arrival at home as well as its integration into your daily life.
 Oven-Baked Tradition wishes you a lot of fun with your new best friend! 🐾